 The Role of Intent in Assault Crimes

 Intent in a second degree assault charge in Alabama is an element of six of the seven theories under the second degree assault statute in Alabama.
 Therefore in the majority of prosecutions, the state must prove that the person had intent to commit the assault.
 Typically, a second degree assault case in Alabama is initially heard in the district court of the county.
 However, it could be sent to the circuit court of the county.

 First vs Second Degree Assault Charges

 The primary difference between first and second-degree assault in Alabama can be one of two things.
-First, the level of injury dictates the severity of the charge, and secondly, whether a deadly weapon was used and a serious physical injury occurred can decide the degree of assault.
+First, the level of injury dictates the severity of the charge, and secondly, whether a deadly weapon was used.

 Elements of the Second-Degree Charge in Alabama